The Health and Well-being Standard

 Medication Administration Record (MAR) | Individual record for each child to record any medication (or Homely Remedies) administered etc. |

 Some young people will have prescribed medication, which is ongoing.
 This should be ordered on a monthly basis where possible.
-Responsibility for ordering these medicines is that of the Registered Manager or a Delegated Medication person/member of staff.
+Responsibility for ordering these medicines is that of the registered manager or a Delegated Medication person/member of staff.

 When ordering, a note must be made of: